-A study using fMRI observed that different parts of the brain were used to process pleasant music vs. distorted, modified or reversed music (played backwards).
+A study using fMRI observed that different parts of the brain were used to process pleasant music vs. distorted, modified or reversed music (played backward).
 Pleasant music triggered activity in the core parts of the brain that participate in the production and release of dopamine.
-Dopamine is involved in controlling the flow of information in the brain, and in memory, motivation, pleasure and movement.
+Dopamine is involved in controlling the flow of information in the brain, and in memory, motivation, pleasure, and movement.

 The auditory cortex was also considerably more involved when pleasant music was played to the children with autism.

 You can see that pleasant music, because of its impact on cognition, motivation and auditory processing would have benefits for the person with autism who is trying to learn to speak.

 With Mendability we conclude many of our protocols by listening to music for a minute or two, to anchor the development prompted by the exercise.